 Here are some guidelines to give you a sense for what to expect.
 In order to earn a B, you must achieve the following:

-- Regularly attend class, complete assigned readings, and participate in class activities (see “Attendance” and “Content” below);
+- Regularly attend class (or otherwise keep up with main class activities) and complete assigned readings (see “Attendance” and “Content” below);

 - Miss no more than one short assignment throughout the semester;